 A Continuation Benefit allows you to add one or more members to a funeral policy.

-Certain funeral policies allow you to transport the remains of the deceased life assured from the place of death to the final funeral home closest to the burial place in the borders of South Africa.
+Repatriation benefit Certain funeral policies allow you to transport the remains of the deceased life assured from the place of death to the final funeral home closest to the burial place.
 What is covered varies but can include transport of the remains with a family member from the place of death to a funeral home, and assistance with legal requirements such as getting a death certificate.